google/oauth2l/README.md

 print OAuth 2.0 access tokens, which can be used with other command-line tools and shell scripts.

+If you need to reimplement this functionality in another programming language, see [Go OAuth2l](go/oauth2client) for reference.

 ## Overview

 `oauth2l` supports multiple OAuth 2.0 authentication flows for both user